Edw590/Pong-in-FPGA-on-RISC-V-CPU/README.md

 ## Introduction
 This was a project for the Integrator Project course in the Electrical and Computer Engineering degree, coded in 2023.

 It's the Pong arcade game, but coded in C and with Verilog helping interface the software with (and controlling) the hardware and with the [IOb-SoC](https://github.com/IObundle/iob-soc) platform/System-On-Chip template as base.
-The game is fully programmed in C, but the VGA interface, the interface controller and the Nintendo Entertainment System (NES) controllers interface are in Verilog (had to be - hardware stuff).
+The game is fully programmed in C, but the VGA interface controller and the Nintendo Entertainment System (NES) controllers interface are in Verilog (had to be - hardware stuff).
 It's not as complete as it could be, but it still got to a cool point!

 ## How the game works
 - The ball starts in a random direction (except the first time - it uses the internal clock of the board, which is always the same when the game starts, and then gets random because of human interaction).
 As supposed whenever it hits the paddles, it's reflected - though only in 45º up, 180º back or 45º down (no complete angles, only these 3).